-Are you planning a home purchase in Tacoma, Washington in 2019?
+Summary: Are you planning a home purchase in Tacoma, Washington in 2020?
 If so, this is a great place to start your research.
 In this article, we take a look at current Tacoma real estate market trends, mortgage rates, housing forecasts, and other topics essential to home buyers.

-With the end of 2019 fast approaching, many home buyers are looking ahead to next year.
-And many are asking the same question: Is 2019 a good time to buy a home in Tacoma?
+With 2020 in full swing, many home buyers are looking ahead to the coming month, particularly when it comes to buying a home in Washington State.
+And many are asking the same question: Is 2020 a good time to buy a home in Tacoma?

 Perhaps a better question would be; how much might it cost you if you wait?
-Home prices in Tacoma are expected to rise steadily through the end of 2019, just as they did in 2018.
-According to the Seattle Times Tacoma is one of the hottest markets in the country.
-With a limited inventory of only 1.3 months, and 49% of homes currently selling for more than the listing price, if you buy a home in Tacoma later in 2019, as opposed to earlier, you’ll probably pay more.
+Home prices in Tacoma are expected to rise quite a bit through 2020, just as they did in 2019.
+According to the Seattle Times, Tacoma is one of the hottest markets in the country.
+With a limited inventory of only 0.87 months in overall Pierce County and housing prices rapidly increasing, if you buy a home in Tacoma later in 2020 as opposed to earlier, you’ll probably pay more.

 What’s the Local Real Estate Market Like?

-But even in a tight real estate market like Tacoma, Washington, there are several things you can do to increase your chances for success.
-Financing is a big part of it.
-If you’re thinking about buying a home in Tacoma in 2019, make sure you have your finances in order before you enter the real estate market.
+That might sound overwhelming and even scary for buyers, especially first-timers who are new to the real estate market.
+But even in a tight real estate market like Tacoma, Washington, there are several things you can do to increase your chances for success, and financing is a big part of it.
+If you’re thinking about buying a home in Tacoma in 2020, make sure you have your finances in order before you enter the real estate market.